tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 is Enchant Talisman.

-Currently, Camarilla Tremere assigned to the Portland Chantry may start on The Green Path or Path of Blood.
+Currently, Camarilla Tremere assigned to the Portland Chantry may start on the <u>Path of Blood, Levinbolt, Conjuring, Focused Mind, Green Path, and Spirit Manipulation</u>...
 This may change in the future if the Player Characters enabling this become unavailable, are Retired, or Destroyed.